kushalrajb/mini-paas/README.md

 ## ⚙️ Core Architecture & Mechanics

-KushalCloud consists of four major subsystems:
+K-Space consists of four major subsystems:

 ### 1. Control Plane (FastAPI Master Node)
 The control plane acts as the brain of the cluster.